waseem44049/waseem44049/README.md

 **AI & Remote Sensing Based Glacier Monitoring System** UET Peshawar — Final Year Capstone Project (2025–2026)

-An early warning system that combines satellite imagery, computer vision, and AI/ML models to detect glacier changes in Khyber Pakhtunkhwa, aiming to support timely water-safety decisions for local communities.
+This project focuses on building an early-warning system for glacier changes across Khyber Pakhtunkhwa by combining satellite imagery, computer vision, and AI/ML models, with the goal of supporting timely water-safety decisions for local communities.

-- Satellite data ingestion and geospatial analysis
+- Collecting and analyzing satellite data for geospatial insights
-- AI/ML models to track glacier melting patterns
+- Applying AI/ML models to monitor glacier melting trends
-- Real-time analysis combining computer vision with GIS data
+- Merging computer vision with GIS data for near real-time analysis

 ---

 ## Experience

 **AI Automation Developer (Freelance)** — 2025–Present
-Building automated workflows with n8n and Make that connect APIs, databases, and services; designing AI-based systems for scraping, notifications, and reporting.
+I build automated workflows using n8n and Make to connect APIs, databases, and other services.
+I also design AI-based systems for tasks like data scraping, sending notifications, and generating reports.

 **Digital Marketing & E-Commerce Developer (Freelance)** — 2022–Present
-Built and managed Shopify/WordPress stores, ran Facebook and TikTok marketing campaigns, and set up automation and app integrations for clients.
-Served 150+ clients and customers, delivering work with consistency and integrity.
+I have built and managed Shopify and WordPress stores, run Facebook and TikTok marketing campaigns, and set up automation and app integrations for clients.
+Over the years, I have worked with 150+ clients and customers, always focused on consistent and honest work.

 ---